sanikaptl/Automotive-Industry-Analysis/README.md

 - Using Deep Neural Networks to make the price prediction to be more precise.
 - Adding A feature of drag and drop other csv and get the analysis report with different graphs.
-- Adding a feature of good Strategic Group feature which will help to create a good strategy absed on cluster analysis.
+- Adding a good Strategic Group feature which can help in creating a good strategy based on cluster analysis.